zacs/awesome-poe-smarthome/README.md

 - [Hubs](#hubs)

 ## Cameras
-Cameras on PoE is very standard, so this list should only be cameras that include extra sensors.
+Cameras on PoE is very standard, so this list should only be cameras that include extra sensors. _Note that the Unifi cameras require an NVR or Dream Machine to operate._

 | Devices | Extra Sensors | Integratioon |
 |---|---|---|